 TSL has incorporated several unique concepts & programs.
 One is our barter program which allows us to trade our selections for services or products from verified vendors.
 Another is TSL recycles.
 Initially introduced in 2011, TSL has re-engaged the effort with a connection to savings.
 Upon clean return & subsequent reuse, our glass jars allow perks, to customers actively Participating.

 TSL Loves LOCAL!
 When available, most of our ingredients are grown locally.
 We utilize farmers markets, urban gardens, single source growers and limited grocery items.
 Most importantly TSL has a network of food folks guiding us in our efforts to grow great food.

-Since 2014 we began converting our enormous back yard in a working urban garden to grow our many items essential to making our salsas.
+Since 2014 we began converting our enormous back yard in a working urban garden Farm, to grow the many items essential to making our Gourmet salsas.

-In 2015 That Salsa Lady will add more beds, rain barrels and plantings bringing us a bit closer to being a complete closed loop system.
+In 2015 That Salsa Lady added 15+ in ground plant beds, rain barrels and unique plantings bringing us a bit closer to being a complete closed loop system.

 TSL also has a Signature Selection which features higher end items such as Spinach Dips, Margarita Salsa made with authentic Tequila, Mexican Corn salsa, Guacamole, Pesto and Chile.

 Everything on our menu can be ordered in larger quantities.
 We encourage you to call us for business meetings, luncheons, parties, celebrations, weddings, receptions, graduations, baby showers, picnics, etc.

 TSL actively stays connected to residents.
 We participate in local events, committees, etc. We are always looking for more so PLEASE GET US DETAILS <(click then scroll down) on where you want us!

 Accessibility to healthy fresh foods is not easy, is most difficult.
 With that in mind, That Salsa Lady not only participates in local farmers markets, TSL also delivers!